Improved testing inference in mixed linear models: Blood pressure data

 We shall now present an application that uses a real data set.
-The data consists of a (randomly selected) subset of the data used by Crepeau et al.~(1985).
-Heart attacks were induced in rats exposed to four different low concentrations of halothane (group 1: 0\% (control), group 2: 0.25\%, group 3: 0.50\% and group 4: 1.0\%); our sample consists of 23 rats.
-The blood pressure of each rat (in mm Hg) is recorded over different points in time (from 1 to 9 recordings) after the induced heart attack.
+The data consist of a randomly selected subset of the data used by Crepeau et al.~(1985).
+Heart attacks were induced in rats exposed to four different low concentrations of halothane; group 1: 0\% (control), group 2: 0.25\%, group 3: 0.50\% and group 4: 1.0\%.
+Our sample consists of 23 rats.
+The blood pressure of each rat (in mm Hg) is recorded over different points in time, from 1 to 9 recordings, after the induced heart attack.
 The main goal is to investigate the effect of halothane on the blood pressure.

-At the outset, we consider a model where blood pressure grows linearly with time, possibly with different intercepts and slopes for each concentration of halothane, and with intecept and slope random effects to account for animal-to-animal variation.
-The mixed linear model can be stated as follows:
+Figure 2 shows plots of blood pressure versus time for each rat.
+Clearly, the profiles differ on the intercept.
+However, the slopes are not markedly different.
+At the outset, we consider a model where blood pressure varies linearly with time, possibly with different intercepts and slopes for each concentration of halothane, and with intercept and slope random effects to account for animal-to-animal variation.
+As we will see later, the usual likelihood ratio test rejects the null hypothesis of common slope at the 10\% nominal level, unlike the modified tests.